freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/01-responsive-web-design/applied-visual-design/adjust-the-width-of-an-element-using-the-width-property.md

 ---
 id: 587d7791367417b2b2512ab4
-title: Ajusta el ancho de un elemento utilizando la propiedad width
+title: Adjust the Width of an Element Using the width Property
 challengeType: 0
 videoUrl: 'https://scrimba.com/c/cvVLPtN'
 forumTopicId: 301039